zainabnazar/Bullseye/README.md

 ```

 # Running the Code
-To Run the square dartboard
+To run the square dartboard
 ```
 node bullseye.js
 ```
 then enter the lenght between 0 and 18 in the CL and press enter

-To Run the semi-circle dartboard!
+To run the semi-circle dartboard!
 ```
 node circle.js
 ```